Krafpy/Island/README.md

 [*Teach Yourself Demoscene in 14 Days*](https://github.com/psenough/teach_yourself_demoscene_in_14_days).

 This template itself contains a very simple example intro that can be built and run directly.
-Of course when designing a real demo, you will want adapt, inline, rewrite or remove some of the code here in addition to writing your own (possibly in assembly).
+Of course, when designing a real demo, you will want adapt, inline, rewrite or remove some of the code here in addition to writing your own (possibly in assembly).